Our executive director, Ruth Boyd, began working in the field of early intervention in 1981.

 Charlotte has a Bachelor of Child Studies from MSVU and has many years of experience in child care, Kindergarten, operating a Preschool, Supply teaching, and Casual Education Assistant.

 Darlene is an educator who joined Family and Early Childhood Anglophone East in April 2013.
-She facilitates Terrific Toddler and Building Resilience in Young Children parenting groups, provides Modified Interaction Guidance/Attachment programs, and visits with parents who have concerns regarding the development of their children.
-Darlene brings experience from years working with Anglophone East School District and autism organizations, and has three sons of her own- along with a husband, a dog, a cat, and an ever-expanding garden.
+She facilitates the Building Resilience in Young Children parenting groups, provides Modified Interaction Guidance/Attachment programs, and visits with parents who have concerns regarding the development of their children.
+Darlene brings experience from years working with Anglophone East School District and autism organizations, and has three sons of her own- along with a dog, a cat, and an ever-expanding garden.

-Isabelle is a bilingual family educator as well as facilitator for the Terrific Toddler and Building Resilience in Young Children parenting program.
+Isabelle is a bilingual family educator.
 Her role includes providing families with support and/or guidance on child development, parenting, school entry and access to community resources.
 Isabelle graduated from University of Moncton in 2007 with a bachelor’s degree in social work.
 Since then Isabelle has worked in various social work related fields prior to starting her employment with Family and Early Childhood Anglophone East in April 2013.
 Isabelle enjoys spending time outdoors, scrapbooking and Zumba.

 Marina has been working with Working in Family and Early Childhood from June 2014.